Master of Arts in Counseling Psychology

 Students who wish to further specialize in treatment for substance use disorders and co-occurring mental health disorders can additionally pursue the Certified Substance Abuse Counselor (CSAC) Concentration, which prepares students for the CSAC Certificate in the State of Hawai‘i.

-Students can also gain experience in advanced independent research by pursuing the Thesis Concentration, which helps prepare students who wish to apply for doctoral work following the MA program.
+Students can also gain experience in advanced independent research by pursuing the Research Concentration, which helps prepare students who wish to apply for doctoral work following the MA program.

 For more information, please review the Course of Study Page.